 Yes, it definitely is a family business.
 We all look at the world a bit differently than our neighbors.
 My kids have a strong understanding of political issues from traveling to so many countries year after year.
 They’ve learned a lot about history and many different cultures.
 Through the years, most of my children have worked with me in one sense or another, either as a musician, technician, merchant, or tour manager.
 Christina worked with me for several years as I started my business and then went into advancing and production.
 They all helped me watch each other and they did that with love.
 I can’t be more grateful for the family unit we have built together.

-A long time trusted acquaintance, Mandy Aubry, introduced me to Songtrust.
+A long-time trusted acquaintance, Mandy Aubry, introduced me to Songtrust.
 I worked with her at Roadrunner Records Netherlands and also at Fintage Publishing.
-She has guided me and also been a close friend.
+She has guided me and has also been a close friend.
 I trust her in every way.
 I am very happy with Songtrust and I have recommended it to many artists.

 As someone who's had experiences with different publishing deals, artists, managers, and the like, what do you find is the most difficult part (but maybe the most important!) about remaining independent while still building trust and relationships to get further in the industry?